mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 algorithm.
 At this point, the algorithm is unfortunately unable to handle a number of critical circuits, particularly circuits types that are commonly used in industry designs.
-This includes many (but not all) circuits which use sequential elements such as DFFs, multi-cone circuits, recurrent circuits, and a small number of combinatorial circuits with very complex bit swizzling.
+This includes many (but not all) circuits which use sequential elements such as DFFs, multi-cone circuits, recurrent circuits, and a small number of combinational circuits with very complex bit swizzling.
 The critical flaw that causes this is the lack of robustness of the wiring stage (@sec:wiring and @sec:wiringfixup).
 As an abstraction over any and all circuits at various levels of the design process, RTLIL is extremely complex, and hence splicing an RTLIL netlist to insert majority voters in all of these cases is very challenging.
 This is particularly the case